BoroBongo/105_SRE_Cloud_computing_AWS/README.md

 ## Docker

+![docker](Docker.png)

 `Docker is an application build and deployment tool.
-It is based on the idea of that you can package your code with dependencies into a deployable unit called a container.
-Containers have been around for quite some time.`
+It is based on the idea of that you can package your code with dependencies into a deployable unit called a container.`

-![docker](Docker.png)
+- Docker can package an application and its dependencies in a virtual container that can run on any Linux, Windows, or macOS computer.
+- This enables the application to run in a variety of locations, such as on-premises, in public or private cloud.
+- When running on Linux, Docker uses the resource isolation features of the Linux kernel and a union-capable file system to allow containers to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines.
+- Docker on macOS uses a Linux virtual machine to run the containers.

 ### Buzz-words